Automattic/wp-super-cache/readme.md

 Likewise, preload as many posts as you can and enable "Preload Mode".
 Garbage collection will still occur but it won't affect the preloaded files.
 If you don't care about sidebar widgets updating often set the preload interval to 2880 minutes (2 days) so all your posts aren't recached very often.
 When the preload occurs the cache files for the post being refreshed is deleted and then regenerated.
 Afterwards a garbage collection of all old files is performed to clean out stale cache files.
 Cached files will still be deleted when posts are made or edited or comments made when preloading is enabled.

-The [commit list](https://github.com/Automattic/wp-super-cache/commits/master) is a good place to start if you want to know what has changed since you last downloaded the plugin.

-Interested in translating WP Super Cache to your language?
-See the [translation page](https://translate.wordpress.org/projects/wp-plugins/wp-super-cache) for the plugin.

-The cache directory, usually wp-content/cache/ is only for temporary files.
-Do not ever put important files or symlinks to important files or directories in that directory.
-They will be deleted if the plugin has write access to them.

 ### Development ###
 * Active development of this plugin is handled [on GitHub](https://github.com/Automattic/wp-super-cache).